Abdullah-Usmani/dreamerv3-torch/README.md

 - **test_detector.py**: Unit test to verify the 3-Sigma logic on dummy data.
 - **verify_physics.py**: Runs the environments without an agent to visually/numerically confirm that gravity/mass actually changes when set_task() is called.

 ---

-## **🐛 Troubleshooting**

-- **Video Logging Crash:** If you see KeyError: 'image', it means the logger is trying to make a video for a vector-only environment.
-Set video_pred_log: false in configs.yaml.
-- **0 Rewards in Proprioception:** Check train_ratio.
-If set to 32 or higher, the agent learns too slowly for dynamic tasks like Ball-in-Cup.
-Lower it to 4.

----